Should I Fix My Tracker Mortgage – Tracker Mortgage Ultimate Guide Ireland 2023

 In 2022 the European Central Bank raised the ECB base rate that tracker mortgage rates follow from 0% to 0.5% in July, added a further 0.75% in September and 0.75% in November, then 0.5% in December.

-Most recently in February this year the ECB added a further 0.5% and announced it will hike rates by 0.5% again in March.
-All this takes the ECB rate to a record 3.5%.
+Most recently in February this year the ECB added a further 0.5% and announced it will hike rates by 0.5% again in March and 0.25% in June.
+All this takes the ECB rate to a record 3.75%.

 They are doing this to try to reduce inflation by making credit more expensive to consumers.